Madison-School-Disctrict/Quest-for-the-Spirit-stick/README2.md

 2. walk into a spot on the screen and the screen goes black and crashes. --- In the event handler it was taking us to a location and map that did not exist. --done Rik 02.2025

 3. movement left/right and up/down left takes preference over right.
 Up takes preference over down and up down take preference over left right.   we need to make the most recent key the preference.
+FIXED 03/09/2025 see log

 4. path to shop some trees on top of each other. ----- Just needed to adjust creation of tree locations -- 02.2025 done